KunalMGupta/NeuralMeshFlow/README.md

 You can either use our prebuild images or build your own from provided dockerfiles!
 We use two separate images for training and evaluation.

-1. For training use the image kunalg106/neuralmeshflow or build yours from dockerfiles/nmf/Dockerfile
+1. For training use the image kunalg106/neuralmeshflow or build from dockerfiles/nmf/Dockerfile
-2. For evaluation use the image kunalg106/neuralmeshflow_eval or build yours dockerfiles/evaluation/Dockerfile
+2. For evaluation use the image kunalg106/neuralmeshflow_eval or build from dockerfiles/evaluation/Dockerfile

 If you prefer to use virtual environments and not dockers, please install packages inside your environment based on the list provided in respective dockerfiles.